malakkhaled123/Healthcare-Disease-Prediction-Task/README.md

-# Diabetes Risk Prediction Model
+# Enhancing Patient Care with Predictive Analytics: Diabetes Risk Prediction

 ## Overview

 This project predicts the risk of diabetes using the NHANES dataset (August 2021 – August 2023).
 The goal is to create a machine learning model and a Streamlit dashboard that allows users to input their health details and receive an estimated probability of diabetes.
+The prototype simulates real-time patient monitoring and resource planning, demonstrating how predictive analytics can help hospitals identify high-risk patients early, allocate resources efficiently, and support data-driven decision-making for improved patient care.

 **Dataset:** [NHANES 2021-2023](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2021-2023)